AntheSevenants/tx3g-export/README.md

 If you a bunch of files, you can first do step 1 for all files, then step 2 for all files.
 Once you have collected both your TeXML and TTXT files, put them both in separate directories.
 For example:
 - all TeXML files in a directory `source_tx3g`
-- all TTXT files in a directory `source_txtt`
+- all TTXT files in a directory `source_ttxt`

-Now you can use my special bulk conversion version of the script to combine your files in bulk. **Make sure that they have the same base name:** for example, `movie.xml` and `movie.ttxt`.
+Now you can use my special bulk conversion version of the script to combine your files in bulk. **Make sure that they have the same base names:** for example, `movie.xml` and `movie.ttxt`.
 The script won't know what files to put together if they have different names!
 Syntax is as follows:

 ```
 python texml2ttxt_bulk.py source_tx3g source_txtt out